-General rules and list of documents required for submitting an application to foreign police (cudzinecká polícia).
+General rules and list of documents required for personally submitting an application to foreign police (cudzinecká polícia).

 Applying for a permanent residence permit based on living in Slovakia for more than 5 years (Dlhodobý pobyt) for citizens of non-EU countries.